TaitoUnited/wordpress-template/scripts/taito/CONFIGURATION.md

     taito open builds:stag
     taito status:stag

+> The first CI/CD run takes some time as build cache is empty.
+Subsequent runs should be faster.

+> If CI/CD deployment fails on permissions error during the first run, the CI/CD account might not have enough permissions to deploy all the changes.
+In such case, execute the deployment manually with `taito deployment deploy:dev IMAGE_TAG`, and the retry the failed CI/CD build.

+> If CI/CD tests fail on certificate error during the first CI/CD run, just retry the CI/CD run.
+Certificate manager probably had not retrieved the certificate yet.

+> If you have some trouble creating an environment, you can destroy it by running `taito env destroy:dev` and then try again with `taito env apply:dev`.

 Open site on browser and install wordpress according to instructions:

     taito open wordpress:stag     # Open site